ABOUT THE OS’S PROPOSED NETWORK / COLLECTIVE MODEL

 Welcome to The Operating System & Liminal Lab!

-I’m Elæ, (they/them/xe/per) the founder and facilitator of this amorphous, evolving organism, and I’m so very glad you’re here.
-I hope we can find a way to support you in building your best possible creative life — to reclaim the joy and wonder of it, by hacking your way to sustainable, thrivable practices.
+I’m Elæ, (they/them/xe/per), an artist-researcher and system builder, and the founder, developer and facilitator of this amorphous, evolving organism, and I’m so very glad you’re here.
+I hope this system can support you in building your best possible creative life — to reclaim the joy and wonder of it, by hacking your way to sustainable, thrivable practices.

 First, let me tell you a little about myself, and how I landed here — I imagine your story might have some similarities to my own.